tomfong/simple-qr/README.md

   - Phone Number (tel: prefix) - in-app contact adding and phone calling
   - Message (smsto: prefix) -  in-app contact adding and message preparing
   - Email (mailto: prefix) - in-app email preparing
-  - Wi-Fi (wifi: prefix) - one click to connect to the Wi-Fi network (for Android 9 or before)

 - Flashlight can be enabled during scanning
 - A simple UI is provided to create QR codes by inputting text
-- Previous scanning records and bookmarks can be viewed and managed
+- Previous scanning records and bookmarks can be viewed, managed and backed up
 - Settings can be personalized to fit users' requirements, e.g. language, color theme

 ## Screenshots